 Mechanic’s lien waivers can be controversial when negotiating contracts with clients.
-Often, the attorneys for the clients (or the clients themselves) will request that the contractors sign mechanic’s lien waivers.
+Often, the mediation/arbitrations for the clients (or the clients themselves) will request that the contractors sign mechanic’s lien waivers.
 But is that wise for a contractor to do?

 In most cases, it’s not.
 Mechanic’s liens (or materialman’s supplier’s or construction liens, as they are alternatively known) protect contractors and subcontractors when clients skip out on paying their bills.